An extensive portrait of the unique transvestite and transsexual community of Sydney, Australia.

-Almost thirty years later, in 2003, Christopher Hirst, commentator of the Independent, London, praised Barry Kay’s documentary as “a groundbreaking photo essay”.
+In 2003, Christopher Hirst of the The Independent, London, in his obituary about the publisher Anthony Mathews, describes Barry Kay’s documentary as “a groundbreaking photo-essay”.

 Barry Kay’s preface to the book

 During many return visits to Australia over the past fifteen years, I have seen the steady emergence of male transvestisism [sic; et seq] in Sydney and also the establishment of its large transsexual community.
 My interest in the phenomenon has grown as each time I became more conscious of the wide disparity that lies between this sub-culture and the society from which it springs.
 As a result I began the series of portraits that are now contained in this book.

 I have aimed to depict the widest cross section possible – to show those living within a self-styled community or on the fringe of it and those choosing a more secluded existence.
 By its nature, the subject seems to defy clear definitions and to attempt to do so inevitably leads to generalisations.
 What can appear to the observer as a committed way of life, may only represent a phase of transition.
 There are many ambiguities and uncertainties within each personal situation and only one link seems common to all – the need to appear or to dress as the opposite sex.
 I have therefore purposefully avoided classification and for this reason the book is not divided into sections.